F5 Recruiting Privacy Notice

 - Complying with corporate financial responsibilities, including audit requirements (both internal and external) and cost/budgeting analysis and control.
 This involves the processing of identification data; contact details; information about your job record; salary, benefits, and equity compensation; and organizational data.

 4. How do we collect this information?

-In addition, we may receive personal information about you from non-publicly available sources, including:
+At times, F5 may also receive personal data about you from third-party sources, including:

-5. Why does F5 need to collect, process, and use my Applicant Data and Sensitive Applicant Data?
+5. Why does F5 need to collect, process, and use my Candidate Data and Sensitive Candidate Data?

-Both the Applicant Data and Sensitive Applicant Data are needed by F5 to carry out a variety of activities that are linked to your employment application and potential employment, F5's compliance with obligations as a result of evaluating your candidacy and potentially employing you, and F5’s operations as a business.
+Both the Candidate Data and Sensitive Candidate Data are needed by F5 to carry out a variety of activities that are linked to your employment application and potential employment, F5's compliance with obligations as a result of evaluating your candidacy and potentially employing you, and F5’s operations as a business.

-We are required to explain to you the legal bases for our collection, processing, and use of your Applicant Data and Sensitive Applicant Data.
+Where applicable, certain data protection laws outside of the United States require us to explain to you the legal bases for our collection, processing, and use of your Candidate Data and Sensitive Candidate Data.
 We have a number of these, so to make sure you have the full picture we have listed them all below: